-Fruit vs Veggies to Describe Colors by Admin
+Fruit vs Veggies to Describe Colors by Jessica Hodges

 While browsing our site, I came across a stapler by Stanley Bostitch with the color “celery.”
 Stanley Bostitch is a pretty tough and manly brand and to have a stapler with the color celery seems almost humiliating.
 Anyways, that sparked my interest for wondering what inspires companies to describe their products with food.
 I will be honest in saying that a grapefruit colored dress does sound enticing and would probably push me to buy it over calling it a pink dress.